-TRPA Code of Ordinances Section 4.5: Findings Necessary to Amend the Regional Plan, Including Goals and Policies and Plan Area Statements and Maps and maintain thresholds.
+TRPA Code of Ordinances Section 4.5: Findings Necessary to Amend the Regional Plan, Including Goals and Policies and Plan Area Statements and Maps

+- Finding: The Regional Plan, as amended, achieves and maintains the thresholds. - Rationale: In 2012, TRPA found that the Regional Plan as revised would achieve and maintain thresholds.
 Those findings are incorporated by reference here.
 The proposed amendments do not conflict with any Regional Plan provision designed to achieve and maintain thresholds.
 As discussed in finding 4.4 above, the proposed amendments will improve the implementation of threshold attainment strategies by encouraging environmentally beneficial redevelopment.